TOAST-DOCS/Data-Flow/en/tutorial.md

 ② For **AppKey**, enter the appkey of SKM.
 ③ For **Key ID**, entere the symmetric key ID of SKM key store.

+!!! tip "Tip"
+    The symmetric key version can be found in the Secure Key Manager web console under Key Details.

 ### Define Object Storage Node and Save Flow

 ![chapter4.png](http://static.toastoven.net/prod_dataflow/en/tutorial/chapter4_v2.png)